TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Detailed Design Embedded.md

 This segment should elucidate the role of the subsystem within the entire system, detailing its intended function, aligned with the conceptual design.

-The Embededded Subsystem describes the software for the microcontroller, the connections the microcontoller, and the connections to the sensors, power PCB, etc.
+The Embedded Subsystem describes the software for the microcontroller, the connections the microcontroller, and the connections to the sensors, power PCB, etc.

 ## Specifications and Constraints